wolfgangfoulkes/psychic-dangerzone/README.md

-This is a first attempt.
+This is the Master directory with nothing in it.